-While in the Normandie, teurgoule is eaten traditionally with brioche but we like to add stewed berries (try the rhubarb and strawberry stew in this dessert).
+While in the Normandie, teurgoule is eaten traditionally with brioche but we like to add stewed berries or poached peaches.
 In fact any stewed fruits go well with this French baked rice pudding.

 Sometimes we even cozy up on the couch and eat the warm rice pudding with a scoop of vanilla ice cream!!
 Naughty I know, but so yummy!